 - Use a scalpel to create a small incision relative to the size of the anchor base.

-- Use the scalpel to remove scarring, which has trained around the anchor.
+- Use the scalpel to remove scarring, which has been trained around the anchor.

 - Use pliers to pull the anchor from the skin.